vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-20-why-capybaras-are-the-most-perfect-animal-in-the-world.md

 ![Sniffles](https://i.imgur.com/2wStjjd.jpg){: w="400" h="400"}

-### 2. Capybaras are round like a coconut
+### 2. Capybaras are round anf floof like a coconut

 ![Coconut doggo](https://i.imgur.com/6KlOjij.jpg){: w="400" h="400"}

 ### 3. Capybaras is the perfect mixture of Dogs & Guinea pigs

 What is a Capybara?
-Capybaras are basically an oversize Guinea Pig that can swim, a Guinea Big or Water Pig (some might say).
+Capybaras are basically oversize Guinea Pigs that can swim, some might say a Guinea Big or Water Pig.
 They are also almost the size of Dogs, making them suitable for the nickname Coconut-doggos.

 ### 4. Capy slay